MrDatastorage/react-native-data-forms/README.md

 export { DataForm };
 ```

+**Step 2:**
+This library has a few peer dependencies you need to have installed in order to use all input types

+- For most: `yarn add react-native-vector-icons` (Or use @expo/vector-icons)
+- For `date`: `yarn add react-native-date-picker`
+- For `location`: `yarn add react-native-google-places-autocomplete`
+- For `selectOne`: `yarn add react-native-modal-selector`
+- For `image` or `cover-image`: `yarn add react-native-super-image`

-**Step 2:** if you need the `location` or `image` type, you need to add the data-forms screens to your navigation stack where you want the image-screen and location-screen to load, like so:
+**Step 3:** if you need the `location` or `image` type, you need to add the data-forms screens to your navigation stack where you want the image-screen and location-screen to load, like so:

 ```js
 import { screens } from "react-native-data-forms";